Digitalizing Intercultural Coaching – Hype or Hip?

-Most executive and business coaches I know prefer to work face-to-face with their clients.
-This is usually possible because classical coaching happens within the same city and like with a therapist a client builds a relationship with a coach over a relatively short period of time to follow certain goals.
-However, a lot of coaches are passed on between clients based on good old word of mouth.
-It’s not really a topic you openly write a review about on LinkedIn.
-Hence, I find it hard to ask my clients to write an honest review.
+Most executive and business coaches prefer to work face-to-face with their clients.
+This is usually possible because classical coaching happens within the same city.
+Like with a therapist, a client builds a relationship with a coach over a relatively short period to follow specific goals.
+However, many coaches are passed on between clients based on good old word of mouth.
+It’s not a topic you openly write a review about on LinkedIn.
+Hence, asking my clients to write an honest review is hard.
 I feel it breaches our confidentiality agreement.

-Digital Intercultural Coaching still is new in the Swiss market.
-I’ve been running a coaching practice since 2012.
-My clients are all international and they are all busy global people.
+Digital Intercultural Coaching is still new in the Swiss market.
+I’ve been running a coaching practice since 2010.
+My clients are all international, and they are all busy with their global lives.

 In the early days of my business, I used to travel to a client in Basel for two hours for a 1.5-hour coaching session.
 I sometimes coached up to 15 clients in one week.
-That was the maximum I could manage with a good distribution of hours, without exhausting myself completely and with a good quality for the clients.
-Despite having a 60-hour workweek my income had dropped to one-third of what I had made as a Global Mobility Leader earlier.
-I know that you have to accept a loss of income in your first two years as a founder but I was not making enough money to survive.
-I am the breadwinner in the family and Zurich is one of the most expensive cities in the world.
-The cost of running a physical practice was eating up a lot of the earnings so in 2018 together with my wise accountant we decided to digitalize as much as possible.
+That was the maximum I could manage with a good distribution of hours, without exhausting myself entirely, and with good quality for the clients.
+Despite having a 60-hour workweek, my income dropped to one-third of what I had made as a Global Mobility Leader earlier.
+Nowadays, I coach up to 25 clients in one week, which does not drain me.
+I still find time for new creative endeavors.

-If you want to build a coaching model with potential to scale you need to adopt digital practices in order to serve more clients in a shorter time frame.
-I had experimented with Skype coaching and other online methods already and I figured out that a lot of my methods would work online too.
+If you want to build a coaching model with the potential to scale, you need to adopt digital practices to serve more clients in a shorter time frame.
+I had already experimented with Skype coaching and other online methods, and I figured out that many of my coaching methods would work online, too.
+We just needed to adapt to the technology.

-The 10-Step Plan to a sustainable Digital, Global Coaching Practice
+The 10-Step Plan for a Digital Intercultural Coaching Practice

 Step 1: Understand Your Ideal Client